US rapper A$AP Rocky released from Swedish jail | DW | 02.08.2019

 The case gained notoriety after President Donald Trump publicly lobbied Sweden's government to release the rapper, though Sweden rebuked Trump by saying they could not interfere with the country's justice system.

-Trump celebrated the release with a tweet on Friday, saying he hoped the rapper would be home "ASAP," in a reference to his stage name and an acronym for "as soon as possible."
+Trump celebrated the release with a tweet on Friday, saying he hoped the rapper was "on his way to the United States from Sweden."
+Mayers reportedly arrived in the US late Friday evening.

 If he is found guilty, Mayers faces up to two years in prison.
 On Thursday, during questioning, the rapper admitted to having punched the 19-year-old but said he had done so in self-defense.